 Apple fast charge protocol

-Despite Apple using USB ports in power adapters at the beginning they are using the proprietary protocol APPLE 2.4A and it's out of USB standard.
+Despite Apple using USB ports in power adapters at the beginning, they are using the proprietary protocol Apple 2.4A, and it's out of USB standard.

 A detailed list of Apple devices (smartphones, tablets, laptops) with supported voltages and power ratings via the PD protocol can be found on the USB PD protocol page.

-Apple chargers versions:
+Apple charger versions:

 -